-At the end of each fiscal year, each Director and officer must respond to a questionnaire that requires him or her to identify any transaction or relationship that occurred during the prior two fiscal years or any proposed transaction that involves the Corporation (or any subsidiary or affiliate of the Corporation) and that individual, their immediate family and any entity with which they or such immediate family member are associated.
-All responses to the questionnaires are reviewed by the Corporation's internal auditing department and shared with the CEO and Audit Committee, as appropriate.
-Based upon such review, there were no related party transactions with respect to persons who were Directors or executive officers during fiscal 2020 or fiscal 2021 requiring disclosure under the rules of the Securities and Exchange Commission.
+At the end of each fiscal year, each Director and officer must respond to a questionnaire that requires him or her to identify any transaction or relationship that occurred during the year or any proposed transaction that involves the Corporation (or any subsidiary or affiliate of the Corporation) and that individual, their immediate family and any entity with which they or such immediate family member are associated.
+All responses to the questionnaires are reviewed by the Corporation's internal audit department and shared with the CEO and Audit Committee, as appropriate.
+Based upon such review, there were no related party transactions with respect to persons who were Directors or executive officers during fiscal 2024 requiring disclosure under the rules of the Securities and Exchange Commission, except as noted below.